 - Whisk to combine.

-- Cook on LOW for 2 to 3 hours or on HIGH for 45 minutes to 1 hour.
+- Cook the crockpot hot chocolate on LOW for 2 to 3 hours or on HIGH for 45 minutes to 1 hour.
 Whisk occasionally to make sure the chocolate isn’t sticking.

 - Serve and ENJOY!